Bhawnayadav/Flask-webApp-motorq/README.md

 ## Result
 location points from the vehicles data to render on the map using GET request.
-  - API : GET /vehicles

     + Features of landing page:
-    + There should be a marker cluster indicating the vehicles on the map.
+    + A marker cluster indicating the vehicles on the map.
-    + On zooming in, the clusters should split into individual vehicle markers
+    + On zooming in, the clusters split into individual vehicle markers
-    + On hovering over the markers, popup should be visible containing the vehicle info.
+    + On hovering over the markers, popups displays the vehicle info.
-    + There should be a link to vehicle management page from the dashboard.
+    + A link to vehicle management page from the page.